wilson0x4d/harami/docs/ref/observables.rst

     :param Observer observer: A callable that accepts a single parameter (the state being observed.)

+.. tip:: Attempting to attach an Observer more than once to a single Observable results in only a single attachment.
+Conversely, an Observer can be attached to multiples Observables.

 .. py:method:: Observable.detach(observer)

     Detach an Observer.